wrk-flow/larastrict/docs/content/en/database/events.md

 ## Model events

-For model changes we are providing small life improvments:
+For model changes we are providing small life improvements:

 - constants with Laravel event names.
 See `LaraStrict\Database\Constants\ModelEvents` _at this moment enum can't be used within array as key (in property)_.
 - abstract event classes.